Guitar Rock Improvisation Thoughts, Tricks, Concepts and Techniques, 2nd Episode.

 - Play loud phrases, quiet phrases.

 - Let your guitar whisper quietly, and scream super loudly, and everything in between.

 - Exaggerate: play phrases so quietly it forces your listeners to really have to listen, to phrases so loud that they jolt back in utter surprise.

 Dynamics 2: Play Every Note Like It’s The Most Important Note Ever.

 This is the next level of picking hand awareness and sensitivity.

 Great example: the main melody to Andy Timmons’ “Ghost of You”.
-Every note is picked with it’s own intensity, making the melody very expressive with lots of personality.
+Every note is picked with its own intensity, making the melody very expressive, giving it a ton of personality.